 What Does a Fibreglass Pool Cost?

-There are lot of different factors that affect the cost of a fibreglass pool.
+There are a lot of different factors that affect the cost of a fibreglass pool.
 The single biggest influence on cost is the size and the depth of pool you choose, rather than the actual shape.
 In our free “An Unbiased Comparison Between Vinyl Liner, Concrete and Fibreglass Pools” e-Guide, we talk about costs in a lot more detail.
 Below is a short, sharp summary to whet your whistle.

 The starting point for a basic fibreglass pool installation by a full, service full price pool builder is $25,000 for a small fibreglass pool (4.5m x 2.7m) and up to $80,000 forMan and magniying glass an extra large fibreglass pool (11m x 4m) assuming good site access and good soil that doesn't have huge amounts of clay or rock.
 A pool builder will manage the entire process for you from council approvals through to pool fencing.
 The pool builder will (quite rightly) add on their profit margin which increases the price you pay significantly.
 If you were to buy a DIY pool kit, you would incur the same costs, however, you will save the hefty pool builder margin.
 This will put thousands in your back pocket.